hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: is-promise.
-A copy of the source code may be downloaded from https://github.com/then/is-promise.git.
+The following software may be included in this product: is-file.
+A copy of the source code may be downloaded from https://github.com/jsdevel/node-is-file.git.
 This software contains the following license and notice below:

+The MIT License (MIT)

-Copyright (c) 2014 Forbes Lindesay
+Copyright (c) 2014 Joseph Spencer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal